Alternative Guide To Manchester

 Where to eat

 Manchester’s best brunch spot?
-We think so.
+I think so.
 Right in the heart of the Northern Quarter, Evelyn’s serves tasty brunch classics, small plates and impressive roasts.
 Stave off the hangover with a Bloody Mary or maybe you’d prefer to sample the natural, biodynamic and organic wines.
 Whatever you do, just go.

 Yes, it’s a chain but it’s a good one.
-With outposts in London, Edinburgh, Liverpool, Dublin and New York, we were so impressed by Hawksmoor Manchester.
+With outposts in London, Edinburgh, Liverpool, Dublin and New York, I was so impressed by Hawksmoor Manchester.
 Renowned for its steaks, you should also go for the great cocktails, excellent service and bustling venue.
 Enjoy a two-course meal for £25 or three courses for £29 – you can’t get much better than that for food of this quality.

 Where to drink